julianchurchill/text-adventure/README.md

 - [STORY] Find clock hour hand in untakeable bags of junk somewhere.
-  - [TEST] New trigger ItemAction on examine, ChangeItemVisibility( clock hour hand )
-    - Examine.trigger() needs to call Item.examine() and add Item.examineText() to the normal output for examine.
+  - [TEST] New trigger ItemAction on examine, ChangeItemVisibility( clock hour hand ) DONE - Examine.trigger() needs to call Item.examine() and add Item.examineText() to the normal output for examine.
     - [Normal]Item needs to implement examine() to call examine actions
     - [Normal]Item needs to implement addOnExamineAction()
     - Deserialiser needs to parse 'item on examine action:action name:parameters'